-- F. What are the two leading stock markets?
-Describe the two basic types of stock markets. - Answer: [Show S2-9 here.]
+F. What are the two leading stock markets?
+Describe the two basic types of stock markets.

+[Show S2-9 here.]
 The two leading stock markets today are the New York Stock Exchange and the Nasdaq stock market.
-There are just two basic types of stock markets: (1) physical location exchanges, which include the New York Stock Exchange (NYSE), the American Stock Exchange (AMEX), and several regional stock exchanges, and (2) electronic dealer-based markets that include the Nasdaq stock market, the less formal over-the-counter market, and the recently developed electronic communications networks (ECNs).
+There are just two basic types of stock markets: (1) physical location exchanges, which include the New York Stock Exchange (NYSE), and (2) electronic dealer-based markets that include the Nasdaq stock market, the less formal over-the-counter market, and the recently developed electronic communications networks (ECNs).